FedHB: Hierarchical Bayesian Federated Learning

-where $\tilde{m}_i$ is the dropout version of $m_i$, i.e., a reparametrised sample from (\ref{appeq:spiky2}).
 Also, we use a minibatch version of the first term for a tractable SGD update, which amounts to replacing the first term by the batch average $\mathbb{E}_{(x,y)\sim\textrm{Batch}}[-\log p(y|x,\tilde{m}_i)]$ while downweighing the second term by the factor of $1/|D_i|$.
 Note that $m_0$ and $V_0$ are fixed during the optimisation.
-Interestingly (\ref{appeq:niw_elbo_1_indiv}) generalises the famous FedAvg~\citep{fedavg} and FedProx~\citep{fedprox}: With $p=1$ (i.e., no dropout) and setting $V_0 = \alpha I$ for some constant $\alpha$, we see that (\ref{appeq:niw_elbo_1_indiv}) reduces to the client update formula for FedProx where $\alpha$ controls the impact of the proximal term.
+Interestingly (\ref{appeq:niw_elbo_1_indiv}) generalises the famous FedAvg~\citep{fedavg} and FedProx~\citep{fedprox}: With $p_{do}=1$ (i.e., no dropout) and setting $V_0 = \alpha I$ for some constant $\alpha$, we see that (\ref{appeq:niw_elbo_1_indiv}) reduces to the client update formula for FedProx where $\alpha$ controls the impact of the proximal term.

 \textbf{Server update.} The server optimisation (\ref{eq:elbo_2}) involves two terms, both of which we will show admit closed-form expressions thanks to the conjugacy.
 Furthermore, we show that the optimal solution $(m_0,V_0)$ of (\ref{eq:elbo_2}) has an analytic form.
 First, the KL term in (\ref{eq:elbo_2}) is decomposed as: